TheGhouls/oct/doc/browser.rst

 A very simple page, but it's just for the example.

-Now let's say that we want to get this form and submit it from the browser object.
-Simple a this :
+Now let's say that we want to get this form and submit it from the browser object :

 .. code-block:: python